-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Daughter of Sand and Stone by Libbie Hawker

 “3* – I Liked It! – Daughter of Sand and Stone is a unique and rich historical fiction novel set in ancient Syria.
 I loved seeing Zenobia as a young adult and watching her face the political war and the war within herself as she becomes the Queen she is destined to be.
 How much will Zenobia sacrifice for the power she seeks or her beloved city?

 “When Zenobia takes control of her own fate, will the gods punish her audacity?

 Zenobia, the proud daughter of a Syrian sheikh, refuses to marry against her will.
 She won’t submit to a lifetime of subservience.
 When her father dies, she sets out on her own, pursuing the power she believes to be her birthright, dreaming of the Roman Empire’s downfall and her ascendance to the throne.

 Defying her family, Zenobia arranges her own marriage to the most influential man in the city of Palmyra.
 But their union is anything but peaceful—his other wife begrudges the marriage and the birth of Zenobia’s son, and Zenobia finds herself ever more drawn to her guardsman, Zabdas.
 As war breaks out, she’s faced with terrible choices.

 From the decadent halls of Rome to the golden sands of Egypt, Zenobia fights for power, for love, and for her son.
 But will her hubris draw the wrath of the gods?
 Will she learn a “woman’s place,” or can she finally stake her claim as Empress of the East?”